realodix/awesome-flarum/README.md

 * [Extension Generator by FoF](https://github.com/FriendsOfFlarum/extension-generator) - Create a Flarum extension from a boilerplate in minutes!
 * [Flarum API client](https://github.com/flagrow/flarum-api-client) - Standalone package for calling the API of a Flarum installation.
 * [Flarum Management](https://discuss.flarum.org/d/5158) - Manage Flarum installs.
-* [Flarum Userscript EasyOnTheEyes](https://github.com/moutonnoireu/flarum-userscript-eote) - Flarum is great but at night, your eyes might suffer from all this whitey colors.
-Here comes this userscript.
 * `[Migration]` [MyBB to Flarum](https://github.com/MichaelBelgium/mybb_to_flarum) - A PHP migration script to convert a MyBB forum to a fresh Flarum install.
 * `[Migration]` [phpBB to Flarum](https://github.com/robrotheram/phpbb_to_flarum) - Migration script from PHPBB to Flarum.
 * `[Migration]` [SMF2 to Flarum](https://github.com/ItalianSpaceAstronauticsAssociation/smf2_to_flarum) - SMF2 to Flarum DB importer.